 The solar panels have many small photovoltaic cells.
 It is capable of converting sunlight into electricity.
 These cells are made of silicon or other semiconductors.
-Semiconductors are capable of conducting electricity, creating an electric field through the electrical imbalance.
+Semiconductors can conduct electricity, creating an electric field through the electrical imbalance.

 In the first stage, when sunlight hits the photovoltaic cell, the cell absorbs photons while freeing a few electrons that move in the cell.
-In a solar cell, positive and negative charged semiconductors are sandwiched together, which creates an electric field.
+Positive and negatively charged semiconductors are sandwiched in a solar cell, creating an electric field.

 The free electrons then attain motion due to the electric field towards the conductive wire.
-The flow of electrons is termed as energy current, and the strength of the current determines the capability of the solar cell to produce electricity.
+The flow of electrons is termed energy current, and the current’s strength determines the solar cell’s capability to produce electricity.